anmol438/Anmol-Gupta/README.md

 ### Hi, I'm Anmol Gupta 👋

-I am a final year undergrad of Mechanical Engineering in IIT Kanpur.
+I am a final year dual degree student of Mechanical Engineering in IIT Kanpur.
 I love to learn new algorithms, solve problems and explore inDepths of Systems.
 I am passionate about programming in general and I can code in many different languages, favorite one being C++.

 - 🔭 Exploring the world and beyond
 - 🌱 I’m currently learning Algorithms and System intricacies